obdrpi/databaseAPI/README.md

 # databaseAPI
 A database API to fetch and insert logs in MYSQL

+To run the code, please have all the dependencies installed such as Flask, Datetime, Requests etc.

 SERVER:
 To start the server, please run 'python main.py'